knpuniversity/javascript/knpu/ep3b-webpack-encore/require-outside-libs.md

 The *only* difference is that jQuery is a third-party library.
 Well... in PHP, we would use Composer to install third-party libraries.
 And... yea!
-In JavaScript, we can use yarn to do the same thing!
+In JavaScript, we can use Yarn to do the same thing!

 ## Installing jQuery via Yarn